The Second World Book Series

 bloodline destined for great things?

-Alex's realist attitude towards The Watchers casual playing god stuck with me: "These are beings so far beyond our
+Alex's realist attitude towards The Watchers casual playing god stuck

-technology that being angered by them is futile.
+by them is futile.
 This is now our fate.
+Evolution has always been harsh"

 The message of the Aquila Trilogy